 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

-Software piracy is widespread and affects thousands of businesses and millions of users globally.
-Even with laws and regulations set in place to tackle this issue, it still manages to damage the rights of many copyright owners within countless industries.
+Software piracy is widespread and affects thousands of businesses and users globally.
+Even with laws and regulations to tackle this issue, it still manages to damage the rights of copyright owners within countless industries.

-In this article, we’ll explain the main types of software piracy, go over the most common risks, and see how major companies prevent this practice.
+This article explains the main software piracy types, reviews the most common risks, and sees how significant companies prevent this practice.

 The Definition of Software Piracy

-Software piracy is the intentional or unintentional illegal copying, selling, using, or sharing of software that’s legally protected.
-When you buy any program, you become a licensed user, and are allowed a specific number of licenses.
-The process of pirating software involves cracking or changing specific software files so the license-checking system can be disabled or fooled, leaving additional features unlocked.
+Software piracy is the intentional or unintentional illegal copying, selling, using, or sharing of legally protected software.
+When you buy any program, you become a licensed user and are allowed a specific number of licenses.
+Pirating software involves cracking or changing specific software files so the license-checking system can be disabled or fooled, leaving additional features unlocked.

-In most cases, you’ll have a chance to copy the software you purchased as a backup in case you accidentally delete it or no longer have access to your device.
-However, if you copy and share the software with someone else, you’re in direct copyright violation and could face legal repercussions.
+In most cases, you’ll have a chance to copy the software you purchased as a backup if you accidentally delete it or no longer have access to your device.
+However, suppose you copy and share the software with someone else.
+In that case, you’re in direct copyright violation and could face legal repercussions.

 Internet users often indulge in activities they deem completely legal without even realizing they’re committing software piracy.
 To stay within the bounds of the law, we should be able to recognize piracy types and stop ourselves from taking part in damaging the owners, writers, and developers of the software we use.